-Born in 1928, Mamdouh Ammar graduated from the Faculty of Fine Arts in Cairo in 1952 – the year of the 23 July Revolution.
+Born in 1928, Mamdouh Ammar graduated from the Faculty of Fine Arts in Cairo in 1952 – the 23 July Revolution.
 He soon joined the Contemporary Art Group as they were in the midst of creating a spectacular Egyptian Folk Realism movement in which art and politics blurred.

 A testimony to our history (and failure to learn from it), Ammar is a socially minded and prolific artist whose rediscovery may well be a silent nod to an extraordinary and overdue legacy as he foresaw the urgency to convey the importance of a collective sense of a shared fate.

-His work is in the collection of the Egyptian Museum of Modern Art (Cairo), Port Said Museum, the Denshawai Museum (Menoufia), Al Ahram Collection and several gigantic murals across Egypt.
+His work is in the Egyptian Museum of Modern Art (Cairo), Port Said Museum, the Denshawai Museum (Menoufia), Al Ahram Collection, and several gigantic murals across Egypt.